Daredevil: Born Again season 2: release date, trailer, cast, plot, and everything else we know about the Marvel TV show on Disney+

 Full spoilers follow for Daredevil: Born Again season 1.

-Born Again season 2's story synopsis hasn't been revealed yet.
-However, based on how its predecessor ended – read my Daredevil: Born Again season 1 ending explained piece for more – and what its cast has teased, there's plenty we can read into its plot.
+Based on how its forebear ended — read my Daredevil: Born Again season 1 ending explained piece for more — and what its cast has teased, there's plenty more we can extrapolate about its story.

-For starters, Cox has hyped up this season's narrative, telling Collider that it's "some of my favorite stuff I've read".
+For one, Cox has hyped up this season's narrative, telling Collider that it's "some of my favorite stuff I've read".
 D'Onofrio also told journalists (per IGN) that he "had to have a little cry about" this season's scripts due to the emotional impact they'll have on viewers.

 Matt and Karen sitting down and talking in Daredevil: Born Again season 2

-Unsurprisingly, season 2 will see Matt go to some dark places – and he'll need Karen to help him see the light (Image credit: Marvel Studios/Disney+)
+Season 2 will see Matt go to some dark places — and he'll need Karen to help him see the light (Image credit: Marvel Studios/Disney+)

 Those quotes are telling in light of season 2's "resistance story", Scardapane told TVInsider.
 Indeed, last season's finale revealed Matt Murdock and Karen Page had co-founded an underground resistance movement that'll fight Fisk's fascist regime to regain control of New York's streets.